tyiannak/pyAudioAnalysis/README.md

 # pyAudioAnalysis: A Python Audio Analysis Library
+*[(follow this link for the complete documentation)] (https://github.com/tyiannak/pyAudioAnalysis/wiki)*

+News:
+ * August 2016: pyAudioAnalysis has been updated. mlpy is no longer used and all learning tasks (svm, kmeans, pcm, lda) are performed through the scikit-learn package.
+Also, dependencies have been simplified (see documentation for details)
+ * January 2016: *[PLOS-One Paper regarding pyAudioAnalysis (please cite!)] (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144610)*

 pyAudioAnalysis is a Python library covering a wide range of audio analysis tasks, including: feature extraction, classification, segmentation and visualization.
  The user can perform the following tasks: